invariant-labs/protocol/docs/docs/aleph_zero/storage.md

 slug: /aleph_zero/storage
 ---

-This section provides an in-depth exploration of key data structures integral to the Aleph Zero protocol's storage mechanism.
-Understanding these structures is fundamental for developers and integrators working with the protocol.
+This section provides an in-depth exploration of key data structures integral to the Invariant protocol's storage mechanism.
+Understanding these structures is crucial for developers and integrators working with the protocol's storage mechanism.

 ## Contract state